IanDoarn/LearningRepo/Fibonacci/README.md

 Print the first 20 numbers in the fibonacci sequence starting at 1

-Outputs shoud all look the same:
+Outputs should all look the same:

 ```
 1: 1